-Unlike traditional mining, where you need one or more powerful Graphics Cards (GPU's), with staking you only need to own coins to be paid a staking reward.
+Unlike traditional mining, where you need specialized hardware, called ASIC's, or one or more powerful Graphics Cards (GPU's), with staking you only need to own coins to be paid a staking reward.

-I currently own three coins that I am staking, NEO, BitConnect and EmberCoin.
+I currently own five coins that I am staking, NEO, EmberCoin, BuzzCoin, ANTS and xGOx.

 NEO is a bit different in that you get paid the staking reward in a different coin, GAS.